 What if Social Security Stops My Benefits Because I Am a “Fleeing Felon”?

-- Does being a fleeing felon affect benefits for my spouse and children?
+- Does being a fleeing felon affect benefits for my spouse and/or children?

-- What if I am a child and a fleeing felon?
+- What if I am under 18 and a fleeing felon?

-- I know that I have an outstanding warrant.
+- I have an outstanding warrant.
 Should I apply for benefits anyway?

-- How far back can SSA suspend my benefits?
+- How far back can SSA stop my benefits?

-- SSA told me they will suspend my benefits because I am a fleeing felon.
+- SSA told me they are stopping my benefits because I am a fleeing felon.
 What can I do?

-- Do I have to respond by a certain time?
+- Do I have a deadline for responding?